Skip to content

 Building a voice agent that works is one thing; building one that users actually enjoy talking to is another.
 The difference lies in the user experience.
 A great voice agent feels less like a robot and more like a helpful, competent assistant.
 This requires a solid foundation that can handle complex interactions, which is where a comprehensive AI development platform like Cake can streamline the technical side, letting you focus on crafting a positive user journey.
 The goal is to create conversations that are smooth, intuitive, and genuinely useful.

-Write clear and engaging prompts
+Write prompts that are clear and engaging

 The personality of your voice agent starts with its prompts.
 Think of it this way: the prompts you write are the script your agent follows.
 To get natural-sounding responses, you need to write natural-sounding prompts.
 Instead of a robotic "State your request," try something friendlier, like "How can I help you today?"
 Small adjustments in tone can completely change the feel of the interaction.
 Well-written prompts are the foundation for a more conversational and approachable agent, making users feel more comfortable and understood from the very first "hello."